FortiGate

 Azure Multi-factor authentication can be enabled for SSL VPN with SAML authentication.
 This can be done by enabling multi-factor authentication on Azure.

 The default setting is configured for 5 seconds.
-This setting is recommended to be changed to 60 seconds as per commands below:
+This setting is recommended to be changed to 60 seconds as per the commands below:

 config system global